Willoughby Cotton: Military career

-Cotton entered the Third Guards (renamed the Scots Guards in 1831) as an Ensign in the First Battalion, on 31 October 1798.
+Cotton was commissioned into the 3rd Regiment of Foot Guards' 1st Battalion at the rank of ensign on 31 October 1798.
 He quickly gained his Lieutenancy, on 25 November 1799 and took part in Lord Cathcart's Hanover Expedition in 1805.
 The 1st Battalion and Cotton were also involved in the 1807 Copenhagen Expedition, again commanded by Lord Cathcart.
 Cotton was appointed Adjutant-General to the reserve under the Command of Arthur Wellesley (soon to become the Duke of Wellington) and was involved in the Battle of Køge on 29 August 1807.

 Cotton was deployed to the Iberian Peninsula in April 1809, where he served as Adjutant-General to the Light Division under Brigadier-General Robert Craufurd.
 Cotton was present throughout the retreat to the lines of Torres Vedras and subsequent advance, seeing action at the Battle of Côa.
 On 12 June 1811 he attained the rank of Lieutenant-Colonel in the Third Guards and then returned to England in August.
 Cotton returned to the Peninsula in April 1813 and was involved in the Capture of Burgos on 10–12 June, which is different from the unsuccessful Siege of Burgos in 1812.
 He was then present at the decisive battles of Vittoria on 21 June 1813 and Nive on 9–13 December.
 Cotton then served in France, commanding the Light Division during the Passage of Adour on 23 February 1814.
 He was involved in the Siege of Bayonne and commanded the piquets of the Second Brigade of Guards on the night of the French Sortie, 14 April 1814.
 It was during the French sortie that, according to the writings of fellow Guards officer Captain Gronow, Cotton was taken prisoner.
 He "escaped by giving up his watch and all the money” on him, receiving a beating for “the smallness of the sum."
 Cotton returned to England with the First Battalion of the Third Guards in April 1814, but returned to France in June 1815 due to the loss of Second Battalion Officers at the Battle of Waterloo.

 During his career, Cotton played major roles in the First Anglo-Burmese War in 1824 to 1826, the 1831–32 slave revolt in Jamaica and the First Anglo-Afghan War from 1839 to 1842.
 He became the Lieutenant-Governor of Plymouth and General Officer Commanding Western District in 1835 and was Commander-in-chief of the Bombay Army from April 1847 until he retired in December 1850 and was invested as a Knight Grand Cross, Order of the Bath.
 He was also groom of the bedchamber to the Duke of Gloucester.